Complete Guide to Penetration Testing

 Though they share common goals, pentesting, Red, Blue, and Purple teaming differ significantly in approach and focus.
 Overall, these practices form a continuum within an organization's security lifecycle.

-While Penetration testing identifies vulnerabilities, Red teaming tests defenses, Blue teaming strengthens them, and Purple teaming integrates Blue and Red Teaming for a robust cybersecurity.
+While Penetration testing identifies vulnerabilities, Red teaming tests defenses, Blue teaming strengthens them, and Purple teaming integrates Blue and Red Teaming for a resilient cybersecurity.

 Application Security (AppSec) integrates security throughout the software development lifecycle, using practices like secure code reviews and threat modeling to find and fix vulnerabilities in the source code.